shrujaiGupta/simple-ai-chatbot/README.md

-A simple chatbot application that is created using HTML, Tailwind CSS and JS.
-I have used google gemini API for LLM capabilities.
+A simple web app that uses GEMINI API underhood to call and get response to the user prompts.

+Frontend : HTML, Tailwind CSS, JS
+Backend : Node.js